zhw2590582/ArtPlayer/docs/document/options.md

 -   Type: `String`
 -   Default: `''`

-Video title, will be shown in `screenshot` file name and `min` mode
+Video title, will be shown in `screenshot` file name and `mini` mode

 [Run Code](/Configuration.title)